dujanhung/evtsbx-api-doc/lua/MultiBlock/Edit.md

 <code>bool</code>
 </td></tr></table>

-check this block for paintable ability.
+check this block for paintable ability. see <a href="https://github.com/dujanhung/evtsbx-api-doc/blob/main/enum/block_type.md">this enum</a> .

 ___